 Fort Rucker's website is moving to a new home!
 Click here for a sneak peek

-Coquat is a combat veteran with numerous deployments in support of Operation Enduring Freedom, Operation Inherent Resolve, and other contingency operations.
+Isom is a combat veteran with deployments in support of Operation Uphold Democracy, Operation Joint Guard, Operation Iraqi Freedom, Operation Enduring Freedom and other contingency operations.

 This is an official U.S. Army web site.

 The appearance of external hyperlinks does not constitute endorsement by the U.S. Army of this Website or the information, products, or services contained therein.
 For other than authorized activities such as military exchanges and MWR sites, the U.S. Army does not exercise any editorial control over the information you may find at these locations.
 Such links are provided consistent with the stated purpose of this Website.